10 Tips to Keep Your Cat Happy Indoors

 Kittens who are kept indoors are usually happy to stay there as they grow up.

 Provide a screened porch for your cat to experience the outdoors safely.
 Consider building or purchasing a "catio" or similar enclosure to allow your cat to get a taste of the outside without the risks.
 A regular fence may not prevent other animals from entering your yard, so you should always be present when you allow your cat outside in your yard.

 Be sure to cat-proof the yard by checking that your fence has no escape routes and by making toxic plants, garden chemicals and other dangerous objects inaccessible.

 Walk this way

 Install a perch indoors near a sunny window; padded perches can be purchased at many pet supply stores, through catalog retailers or at our online store.
 Another option is an enclosure that sits in a window frame (much like an air conditioning unit) and provides a secure space in which your kitty can hang out.
 Larger perches can attach to the side of a house or ground-floor apartment patio.
-It's best to allow your cat access to these when someone is home to supervise.

 Buy a ready-made cat tree (often called a "kitty condo"), or make your own.
 A cat tree can be short, or may stretch from floor to ceiling.
 It provides great climbing opportunities and, in multi-cat households, creates more play and rest areas by taking advantage of vertical space.
 If you can, locate the cat tree next to a window so your cat can watch the action outdoors.